What Happened To Snowball In Animal Farm

 Italicized Emphasis on the Human Condition

 Snowball’s fate serves as a cautionary tale about the fragility of democratic ideals when they are not guarded by vigilant, self‑aware citizens.
-His story urges readers to recognize the early signs of authoritarian drift before it’s too late Practical, not theoretical..
+His story urges readers to recognize the early signs of authoritarian drift before it’s too late And that's really what it comes down to.
+That's the whole idea..

 Frequently Asked Questions (FAQ)